- Last updated on .

 Carcassonne Tourist attractions: Torture museum

-The torture museum inside the Cite is probably the best of the museums to go to.
-It features graphic reconstructions of genuine torture instruments from the Middle Ages through to the French revolution.
+The Torture Museum features graphic reconstructions of genuine torture instruments from this period and also throughout the Middle Ages up to the French revolution.
 The spikes up through the seat of the chair was voted the favourite of our boys.

 Carcassonne tourist information: Medieval pageant festivals

 Carcassonne is now a centre for medieval re-enactment festivals, attracting groups of enthusiasts from all over Europe.
-Throughout July, the Festival de Carcassonne features theatre and dance performances in the amphitheatre and re-enactment events.
+Throughout July, the Festival de Carcassonne features a Medieval Fayre, Jousting events and a re-enactment of medieval battles.
 The firework display on Bastille day (14 July) is one of the best in Languedoc.
-For more information on Carcassonne's festivals please see our article on Best Languedoc Festivals.

 Things to see in Carcassonne France

 The old medieval district below the Citadel, is one of the earliest forms of town planning in France and is built on a quadrangular plan, organised around a central square.
 This part of Carcassonne is rather confusingly referred to as either Ville Basse or the more eloquent, Bastide Saint-Louis.
 It is located on the left bank of the River Aude, with a bridge (Pont Vieux), connecting it to the Castle.

 Most of the town dates from the 14th century onwards, when it was re-built after the Black Prince's arson attack of the town during Hundred Years' War.
 The centre of the town is Place Carnot, which still features a regular market.
 Ville Basse is a very pleasant place to walk around and there are many colourful buildings, Mansion houses and churches.
 The town also contains a Fine Arts museum, an exhibition about a famous local poet (Joe Bousquet) and the beautiful Cavalry Gardens, which dates back to the 16th Century.